meghna-saxena/typescript/README.md

 ## Avoiding implicit "any"

 ```
-let anything; //no type is declared so, type any is assgined implicitely
+let anything; //no type is declared so, type `any` is assigned implicitely
 anything = 12;
 ```